akash-network/docs/akash-nodes/akash-node-via-helm-charts/prepare-kubernetes-cluster.md

 ## Install Helm

 * Install Helm for Kubernetes package management if not done so prior
-* Execute on these steps on a Kubernetes master node
+* Execute on these steps on a Kubernetes control plane node

 ```
 wget https://get.helm.sh/helm-v3.11.0-linux-amd64.tar.gz